FAQ

 Everything you need to know about ObraXRAY

 ObraXRAY is a platform that lets you check the legal history and reputation of Portuguese contractors before signing a contract.
-We cross-reference 9 official databases and run over 20 independent checks.
-The free search shows 6 of 13 risk categories (insolvencies, PER, tax debts, Social Security debts, IMPIC license, and annual accounts) with a visual risk indicator (green, yellow, or red shield).
-The full ObraCheck report (€19.99) unlocks the remaining 7 categories, the exact risk score from 0 to 100, concrete recommendations, automatic alerts for 90 days, and a permanent PDF.
-According to IGAMAOT, 94% of inspected urban planning operations in Portugal have irregularities, making prior verification essential for any construction project.
+We cross-reference 9 official sources and run over 20 independent checks.
+The free search shows 6 of 14 risk categories (insolvencies, PER, tax debts, Social Security debts, IMPIC license, active directors) with a risk shield (green, yellow, or red) computed from those visible findings and a few categorical hard-stops (insolvency proceeding, phoenix director pattern, dissolved or merged status).
+The full ObraCheck report (€19.99) unlocks the remaining 8 categories, the exact risk score from 0 to 100, concrete recommendations, automatic alerts for 90 days, and a permanent PDF.
+A contractor's risk rarely sits on the surface: there can be an insolvency, debts, or a director linked to companies that have already failed, and none of that shows up in a normal search.
+That's the cross-referencing we do for you, before you sign.

 On the free search, ObraXRAY shows one of three visual indicators based on the full analysis of the contractor:

-Important: the indicators reflect the full analysis (all 20+ checks across 9 databases), not just the 6 free categories.
-If the shield is red, it means real issues were found in official databases.
+Important: the indicators reflect the full analysis (all 20+ checks across 9 official sources), not just the 6 free categories.
+If the shield is red, it means real issues were found in official sources.

 The exact score (0 to 100) is available in the full ObraCheck report.
 It starts at 100 points and deducts for each issue found.
 Examples: